DA0-DA0/dao-dao-ui/packages/proposal-module-adapter/README.md

 what fields and types you need based on the shared interface.
 You can also reference the existing adapters which follow the exact same pattern.

-All you need to do is define an adapter object and register it using the registration function shown above.
+All you need to do is define an adapter object and add it to the list of adapters in `core.ts`.

 ```ts
 import { ProposalModuleAdapter } from '@dao-dao/proposal-module-adapter/types'